FabiCorp/node-gluu-client/GluuClientSetup.md

 To begin to installation process, follow the instructions here: [Installation-Guide](https://gluu.org/docs/ce/3.1.4/installation-guide/install/).

-This setup is made explicitly for the servers in this repository.
+This setup is made explicitly for the servers in this project.

 Create Clients
 ---------------